-Well – when I first laid eyes on this vintage lunchbox, it lit up my radar (based on my experience with consumer goods of this vintage and look) – but when I tested it I was rather horrified — that this is something that was used (likely at least five days a week, for decades) as a container to carry the original owner’s lunch.
-The individual toxicant levels in the metal that makes up most of the case are each relatively low, but still concerning, given the number of toxicants – in combination – that this metal contains (see details below)… but then when you get to the handle… When you take into account the fact that the box is carried by the handle, and that – assuming the man consistently washed his hands before lunch – it is rather unlikely that he would happen to always wash his hands after touching the handle, before grabbing his sandwich or apple out of the lunchbox!], it is quite concerning.
+Well, when I first laid eyes on this vintage lunchbox, it lit up my radar (based on my experience with consumer goods with this vintage look) — but when I tested it I was rather horrified that this is something someone used (likely at least five days a week, for decades) as a container to carry the original owner’s lunch.
+The individual toxicant levels in the metal that make up most of the case are each relatively low but still concerning, given the number of toxicants — in combination — this metal contains (see details below)… but then when you get to the handle and you take into account the fact that the box is carried this way, and that — assuming the original owner consistently washed their hands before lunch — it is rather unlikely they would happen to always wash their hands after touching the handle, before grabbing a sandwich or apple out of the lunchbox!
+It is quite concerning.

 Most concerning: This vintage luchbox was given to me by a mother who was letting her child use it today (in 2019) as a container for his toys and other items.
-Of course, given it was designed, marketed, and used as a lunchbox (and given it is unpainted metal) she would have no reason to recognize this as an unsafe addition to her child’s things; she, too was horrified when I tested it however – and she offered it to me for my “Evil Goods” collection, so I could report about it on my blog – so that other mothers (and fathers, and grandparents) of young children might be educated about the potential concern and would reconsider any thoughts they might have about giving their child a vintage lunchbox to play with (or to use for their school lunch).
+Of course, given it was designed, marketed, and used as a lunchbox (and given it is unpainted metal) she would have no reason to recognize this as an unsafe addition to her child’s things.
+She, too, however, was horrified when I tested it and she offered it to me for my “Evil Goods” collection, so I could report about it here on the site, ensuring other mothers (and fathers, grandparents) of young children might be educated about the potential concern — reconsidering any thoughts they might have about giving their child a vintage lunchbox to play with (or to use for their school lunch).

 The test results below are from testing with an XRF instrument in “Consumer Goods” mode.
-Each test was done for a minimum of 60 seconds, and was repeated multiple times to confirm the results.
+Each test was conducted for a minimum of 60 seconds, and repeated multiple times to confirm the results.
 These results are science based, and replicable.
-The XRF used is the same instrument used by the United States Consumer Product Safety Commission (CPSC) to test for toxicants in newly-manufactured consumer goods.
+The XRF Lead Safe Mama uses is the same instrument used by the United States Consumer Product Safety Commission (CPSC) to test for toxicants in newly manufactured consumer goods.

 - Lead (Pb): 13 +/- 5 ppm